ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 #### USB Connectivity

 To connect the modem to a computer, a USB to UART conversion is essential.
-The [TFUSBSERIAL01 module](/avionics/TFUSBSERIAL01), specifically designed for this purpose, features an FTDI-based USB chip for reliable data transmission and includes a USB-C connector for easy linking to computers or mobile devices, alongside a UART JST-GH connector for straightforward connection to the TFSIK01 modem.
+The [TFUSBSERIAL01 module](/tools/TFUSBSERIAL01/), specifically designed for this purpose, features an FTDI-based USB chip for reliable data transmission and includes a USB-C connector for easy linking to computers or mobile devices, alongside a UART JST-GH connector for straightforward connection to the TFSIK01 modem.

+The TFSIK01 must be connected to the **peripheral port** of the TFUSBSERIAL01 (the connector labeled "to Peripheral").
+The TFSIK01 modem behaves as a peripheral device, not as an FMU/autopilot, so the peripheral port provides the correct RX/TX orientation for a direct 1:1 cable.
+Use a [TFCAB01 UART/TELEM/SERIAL cable](/avionics/TFCAB01/#uarttelemserial-cables) to make this connection.

 ![TFSIK01 pair with USB-C converter](https://raw.githubusercontent.com/ThunderFly-aerospace/TFSIK01/TFSIK01A/doc/img/TFSIK01_pair.jpg)